SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 integrity and quality of study data.

 There is a vast market of heterogeneous CDMS solutions each with individual advantages and limitations [@kuchinke_etal_2010].
-One limitation is often the interaction with the data after it has been collected.
+One limitation can be the interaction with the data after it has been collected.
 Specifically, a CMDS may be tailored for optimal data capture while, at least to some extent, disregarding ease of use of study data after the conclusion of data entry.
-It is, however, vital that the interaction between data and data analysts takes place fast and seamlessly in order to avoid loss of valuable time due to technical friction.
-This point is prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for up-to-date infection counts ultimately leading to delayed conclusions and actions [@risklayer_news].
+It is, however, vital that the interaction between data sources and data analysts takes place fast and seamlessly in order to avoid loss of valuable time due to technical friction.
+This point has been prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts[@risklayer_news].
+These issues led to confusion and may have ultimately delayed important actions.
 While this is a stark example it still serves to show how severe the influence of technical friction between digital systems can be.

 To this end we have developed the R statistics software package secuTrialR, which enables seamless interaction with data collected in the commercially available CDMS secuTrial.
-Next to reading the data it performs data transformation for dates, date times and categorical data to reduce the data preparation overhead.
-Furthermore, secuTrialR includes standard functionalities to show descriptive statistics for secuTrial data exports such as study recruitment or completeness of entered data per case report form.
+Next to parsing and reading the data it performs data transformation for dates, date times and categorical data to reduce the data preparation overhead.
+Furthermore, secuTrialR includes standard functionalities to show descriptive statistics such as study recruitment or completeness of entered data per case report form for secuTrial data exports.

 # Acknowledgements

-The authors thank ... for testing and constructive feedback on the secuTrialR package.
+The authors thank Pascal Benkert, Nicole Bruni, Gilles Dutilh, Olivia Ebner, Stefanie von Felten, Thomas Fabbro, Inessa Kraft, Daniel Lengwiler, Armando Lenz, Hans Rock, Claudia Rokitta, Constantin Sluka, Suvitha Subramaniam, Miriam Wegmann, Laura Werlen and Thomas Zumbrunn for ideas, testing and constructive feedback on the secuTrialR package.
 Furthermore, the authors thank the State Secretariat of Education, Research and Innovation and the Swiss National Science Foundation for the funding of this project.